 Expectations also need to match reality.
 Despite the higher cost to bulletproof a 6.0 Powerstroke diesel engine, these components cannot be expected to last the vehicle’s lifetime.

-Wear and tear will happen, so do accidents.
+Wear and tear will happen, and so do accidents.
 Routine servicing, checkups, and maintenance are still needed for optimal performance.

 ‘Bulletproof’ is more a concept idea than a fool-proof guarantee.
 You can’t extend such a promise to tires or brake pads, for example.